Numerical treatment of interfaces for second-order wave equations: Tests

 \subsection{Accuracy}

 Here we compare methods for realistic data, namely the rough initial data given above, both for the $1D$ and $2D$ cases.

-For the $1D$ case we evolved the solution up to $t=2.0$, at which point the solution has moved to the left and the pulse has completely passed the interface located at $x=0$.
+For the $1D$ case we evolve the solution up to $t=2.0$, at which point the solution has moved to the left and the pulse has completely passed the interface located at $x=0$.
 In the $2D$ case a pulse is sent in an oblique direction to the interface to check whether the scheme preserves the correct phase in this case and does not introduce, for instance, an excess bounce.

-For comparison we performed a run using periodic boundary conditions with $8^{th}$ order centered-difference operators with $N=5120$ points, or $5120\times5120$ for the $2D$ case (referred to as $P_{5120}$ in both cases).
-This was used as the reference solution against which we compare all the other runs.
-For these last simulations, interface conditions were used with $N=640$, $1280$ and $2560$ points for both the first-order system and the second-order one (denoted by $FO_{640}$, $FO_{1280}$, $FO_{2560}$ and $D_{2\; 640}$, $D_{2\; 1280}$, $D_{2\; 2560}$ respectively).
-In addition, for the second-order system, we performed simulations using both $D^2$, and $D_2$ operators to approximate the second derivative in the RHS.
-All the runs were performed with an interaction factor of $10^6*dx^{-1}$ and keeping the CFL factor constant ($0.08$).
+For comparison we performed a run using periodic boundary conditions with eighth-order centered-difference operators with $N=5120$ points, or $5120\times5120$ for the $2D$ case (referred to as $P_{5120}$ in both cases).
+This is used as the reference solution against which we compare all the other runs.
+For these last simulations, interface conditions are used with $N=640$, $1280$ and $2560$ points for both the $FO$-{\sl scheme} system and the $SO$-{\sl interface approximation} (denoted by $FO_{640}$, $FO_{1280}$, $FO_{2560}$ and $D_{2\; 640}$, $D_{2\; 1280}$, $D_{2\; 2560}$ respectively).
+In addition, for the $SO$-{\sl interface approximation}, we perform simulations using both $D^2$, and $D_2$ operators.
+All the runs are performed with an interaction factor $L=10^6$ and keeping the CFL factor constant ($0.08$).

-In Figure \ref{L2_comparison_IMEX_long}, we show a comparison of the $l^{2}$-norm of the error for the two different cases under consideration: the standard first-order system with a third-order Runge-Kutta time integrator, and our second-order system with the $D_2$ operator that uses the IMEX-SSP3(4,3,3) L-stable scheme.
+In Figure \ref{L2_comparison_IMEX_long}, we show a comparison of the $l^{2}$-norm of the error for the two different cases under consideration: the standard $FO$-{\sl scheme} with a third-order Runge-Kutta time integrator, and $SO$-{\sl interface approximation} with the $D_2$ operator that uses the IMEX-SSP3(4,3,3) L-stable scheme.
 Note that before the pulse has reached the interface, the two methods are comparable, but as soon as the wave reaches and passes through the boundary, the solution obtained using our second-order method improves the accuracy by at least one order of magnitude.
-This shows that the interface treatment proposed here competes very well with the traditional SAT scheme.
+This shows that the interface treatment proposed here competes very well with the traditional $FO$-{\sl scheme}.

 We observe the same behavior for the $2D$ case, displayed in Figure \ref{L2_comparison_2D}.
-Again our method and the standard SAT method behave similarly in the interior region, but ours is superior to the SAT after the pulse passes the interface.
+Again our method and the $FO$-{\sl scheme} behave similarly in the interior region, but ours is superior to the SAT after the pulse passes the interface.